 How do I get Apple TV Channels?

 To get Channels, your iPhone or iPad needs to run iOS 12.3 or later, and your Apple TV HD or Apple TV 4K needs to run tvOS 12.3 or later.
-The TV app is also available in macOS Catalina, some new smart TVs, and on Roku and certain Fire TV devices.
+The TV app is also available in macOS Catalina or later, some new smart TVs, game consoles, and on Roku and certain Fire TV devices.

 How do I subscribe to a Channel?